iamnotgabriel/courses-notebook/kubernetes/05-pods-yaml.md

         - name: nginx-container
           image: nginx
 ```
-To run this file as a command, use `kubectl -f pod-definition.yml`
+To run this file as a command, use `kubectl create -f pod-definition.yml`